Yarden-Tal/List-Ninja/README.md

-Link to deployed version on Heroku:
+**This project will be soon converted to React and a backEnd will be added.**

-https://list-ninja.herokuapp.com/
+*Link to deployed version on Heroku:* https://list-ninja.herokuapp.com/